Deepak Chopra: The 5 Simple Steps That Will Make Your Mind Limitless! | E241

 TL;DR

-• Suffering decreases when you stop resisting your thoughts and emotions, and instead observe them without judgment
+• Suffering decreases when you stop resisting your thoughts and emotions, instead observing them without judgment or attachment

-• Daily practices like meditation, yoga, and mindfulness create the foundation for a limitless mind and purposeful life
+• Daily habits like meditation, yoga, and mindfulness create the foundation for a limitless mind and genuine wellbeing

 Key Moments